3dcitydb/3dcitydb/Oracle/SQLScripts/MIGRATION/README.txt

-﻿== Migration steps from version 2.1 to version 3.0 ==
+== Migration steps from version 2.1 to version 3.0 ==

 1. Create the database v3 with @CREATE_DB.sql

     - Enter the SRID for the database
     - Enter the SRSName to be used
     - Specify if the versioning shall be enabled
+    - Specify the used oracle license (spatial / locator)

-2. Run the script @GRANT_ACCESS.sql as the DBA user
+2. Run the script @GRANT_ACCESS.sql as v2.1 schema user

-    - Enter the username for the accesses to be granted
-    - Enter the schema name on which the accesses to be granted
+    - Enter the schema name (v3) on which the accesses to be granted

-3. Execute @MIGRATE_DB.sql as your current user
+3. Execute @MIGRATE_DB.sql as your current (v3) user

-    - Enter the schema name from which the data will be copied
+    - Enter the schema name from which the data will be migrated
+    - Specify the used oracle license (spatial / locator)

 Done!

 Example:

 Let's assume that version 2.1 DB has UTM32 Coordinate System which corresponds to SRID = 83032 and assume that the schema name which we will copy the data from is named as "3DCITYDB_TEST2" and your schema name is named as "3DCITYDB_TEST3".

     - First, you create a new user and run @CREATE_DB.sql script for version 3.0.0 on this schema.
-You give the SRID as "83032" and the corresponding SRSName and your choice about versioning.
+You give the SRID as "83032" and the corresponding SRSName (urn:ogc:def:crs,crs:EPSG:6.12:25832,crs:EPSG:6.12:5783) and your choice about versioning and used oracle license (spatial / locator).

-    - After the database is created, you log on as a DBA User to be able to grant select accesses to this user for the schema which we will migrate from and run @GRANT_ACCESS.sql script.
-You give the values "3DCITYDB_TEST3" and "3DCITYDB_TEST2" as parameters.
+    - After the database is created, you log on to v2.1 schema user to be able to grant select accesses to this user for the schema which we will migrate from and run @GRANT_ACCESS.sql script.
+      You give the value "3DCITYDB_TEST2" as parameter.

     - When the script is finished, you log on with your username "3DCITYDB_TEST3" again and run the script @MIGRATE_DB.sql and give the schema name which the data will be copied as the parameter: "3DCITYDB_TEST2".
+      Second paramater is the used oracle license (spatial / locator).

     - When the migration script is completed, you see a message "DB migration is completed successfully." on the console.